Search for heavy neutral leptons in decays of $W$ bosons using a dilepton displaced vertex in $\sqrt{s}=13$ TeV $pp$ collisions with the ATLAS detector

-The search reported here considers the production of HNLs via $W\to \hnl \ell_\alpha$, where $\alpha=\{e,\mu\}$ indicates the flavor of the ``prompt'' lepton $\ell_\alpha$.
-The HNL decays into two oppositely charged leptons and a neutrino: $\hnl\to \ell_\beta \ell_\gamma \nu_\gamma$ via an intermediate $W^*$ boson, or $\hnl\to \nu_\beta \ell_\gamma \ell_\gamma$ via a $Z^*$ boson, where $\beta, \gamma=e$ or $\mu$.
 The search focuses on the mixing and mass range (up to 20~\GeV) in which the HNL is long-lived.
 The resulting HNL lifetime can be approximated by $\tau_\hnl \approx (4.3\times 10^{-12}~\mathrm{s})|U|^{-2} ({m_\hnl}/1~\GeV)^{-5}$~\cite{Gronau:1984ct} where $|U|^2\equiv\sum_\beta|U_\beta|^2$, is taken from Ref.~\cite{Bondarenko:2018ptm}.
 The HNL decay occurs at a significantly displaced position from the proton--proton ($pp$) collision point, forming a displaced vertex (DV) of two charged leptons, $\ell_\beta \ell_\gamma$ or $\ell_\gamma \ell_\gamma$.
 The measured final states are labeled according to the prompt and displaced charged leptons therein, denoted by ``$\ell_\alpha$--$\ell_\beta\ell_\gamma$'' (explicitly listed in Table~\ref{tab:yields}).
-Decays of the $W$ or \hnl~to $\tau$-leptons were determined to have negligible impact on the analysis, since the leptonic branching fractions of the $\tau$ and the soft lepton spectrum make their selection highly inefficient.
+Decays of the $W$ or \hnl~to $\tau$-leptons were determined to have negligible contribution to the analysis, since the leptonic branching fractions of the $\tau$ and the soft lepton spectrum make their selection highly inefficient.
 In 1SFH scenarios, the analysis is sensitive to the squared mixing parameter \Umsq via the final states \uuu, \uue, and \uee, while \Uesq is accessible via \eee, \eeu, and \euu.
 In 2QDH scenarios, the combination of the six final states provides sensitivity to \Uesq, \Umsq, and \Utsq.
 For both scenarios, bounds on the mixing parameters are extracted in the ``Dirac limit'' of lepton-number-conserving (LNC) HNL interactions, where the $W^*$-mediated final state is $\ell_\alpha^\pm$--$\ell_\alpha^\mp \ell_\gamma^\pm$, and in the ``Majorana limit'' of equal branching fractions for LNC and lepton-number-violating (LNV, $\ell_\alpha^\pm$--$\ell_\beta^\pm \ell_\gamma^\mp$) decays~\cite{ref:supp}.
-The analysis can separate LNC and LNV decays only by using an explicit charge requirement for the 1SFH model in the \uue and \eeu channels, where the displaced leptons are experimentally distinguishable.
+The analysis can separate LNC and LNV decays only by using an explicit charge requirement for the 1SFH model in the \uue and \eeu channels, where the displaced leptons are experimentally distinguishable by their different flavors.
 The bounds are tighter than and supersede those of Ref.~\cite{EXOT-2017-26}, where only the final states \uuu and \uue were studied.